 Place the flat or pot in a tray of water until the surface is moist, then allow it to drain.
 Cover the cuttings with burlap or cheesecloth, put them in indirect light and water regularly to keep them from drying out.
 The cuttings will begin to harden in about a week and root in one to two months.

 Root Ivy in Water

-Prepare root cuttings the same way you did for rooting them in potting media.
-The difference is that you root the nodes in water, not potting media.
-Put the cuttings in 3 inches or less of water and set them in indirect light or in a window that faces north.
-They will grow roots, but not the smaller root hairs they will need to absorb water from the soil.
+They'll grow roots, but not the smaller root hairs they'll need to absorb water from the soil.
 To develop root hairs, place the rooted cuttings in a moist soilless mix inside a plastic bag.
 Don't let the mix dry out.
 Open the plastic bag after a few days and the cuttings will grow root hairs.

 English ivy naturally propagates by layering along the forest floor.
 The vine nodes grow roots and more vines.
 The vines spread, forming dense mats that smother plants that get in their way.
 Classified as an invasive weed in many areas, you may not want ivy in your yard and you may choose to reconsider propagating it because it can destroy native habitats.